basekit/docs.basekit.com/getting-started/uploading.md

 # Upload a Template to The Editor in V7

-> **Note**: If you're using version 8 of the Editor please use the V8 documentation: [Upload a Template to The Editor in V8](/v8/getting-started/uploading/).
+> **Note**: If you're using version 8 of the Editor please see the V8 documentation: [Upload a Template to The Editor in V8](/v8/getting-started/uploading/).

 When your developer account has been set up.
 You will be able to upload templates via the Template section within your account.
 This can be done by uploading a ZIP or using a GIT repository.